-David Feldman, entertainment lawyer, is one of the most renowned attorneys in the industry in LA.
+David Feldman, is one of the best music entertainment lawyers, he is one of the most renowned attorneys in the industry in LA.
 Currently working in Beverly Hills, Feldman has recently launched a new entertainment legal firm alongside some other big-time lawyers in the industry (Stephen Breimer and Leigh Brecheen, to name a few).
 Feldman graduated from Bolt Hall School of Law in the 90s and has been practicing entertainment law ever since.
-His big break came from working with celebs including Keegan-Michael Key and Lucas Hedgesover the last 10 years.
+His big break came from working with celebs including Keegan-Michael Key and Lucas Hedges over the last 10 years.

 Jonathan Gray, Entertainment Lawyer

 Known for his work in the entertainment and sports industry, entertainment lawyer Jonathan Gray practices in the New York area.
 Before becoming an entertainment lawyer, Gray studied at Fordham University School of Law.
 After passing the bar exam, he was admitted to legal practice in 1991.
 Shortly after that, he founded a firm that grew to have 21 lawyers.
 These entertainment lawyers provided production counsel and other legal services on hundreds of narrative and documentary films.
 In 2016, Gray and another high-level entertainment attorney David F. Schwartz launched a boutique LLP in New York.
 As well as practicing law for over 15 years, Gray and Schwartz have produced numerous films and theatre productions.